Relativity and decoherence of spacetime superpositions: Discussion

 \section{Discussion}

-In this article, we have introduced the notion of ``relativity of spacetime superpositions'' for quantum superpositions of mass configurations whose amplitudes differ by a coordinate transformation.
-Such superposition states have garnered significant interest for their direct relevance in low-energy tests of quantum gravity, and for understanding emergent quantum-gravitational phenomena from the ``bottom-up'' (i.e. investigations of quantum-gravitational effects that do not rely upon a formal theory of quantum gravity).
-Our framework only depends upon the basic tenets of linearity in quantum theory and the invariance of dynamics under coordinate transformations in general relativity.
-We have drawn attention to the fact that the physical configuration of a particular system and the way one labels such a configuration, even when that system exhibits quantum-mechanical properties like superposition and the subsystems involved are sources of the gravitational field, is not fundamental but merely conventional.
-So long as relative distances between the considered amplitudes remain invariant, one can perform arbitrary transformations of quantum coordinates that map superposition states of the semiclassical metric to a scenario in which the metric is fixed and classical, while the dynamics of remaining DoFs undergo a modified time-evolution.
-Our approach is complementary to recent work in the field of QRFs, though it relies upon a noticeably simpler and distinct mathematical framework.
-Moreover, it is generally applicable to arbitrary quantum systems coupled to the spacetime, such as quantum fields.
+In this article we have introduced the notion of ``relativity of spacetime superpositions'' for quantum superpositions of source-mass configurations whose amplitudes differ by a coordinate transformation.
+Such superposition states have garnered significant interest \four{due to} their direct relevance in low-energy tests of quantum gravity, and for understanding emergent quantum-gravitational phenomena from the ``bottom-up'' (i.e.\ investigations of quantum-gravitational effects that do not rely upon a formal theory of quantum gravity).
+Our framework only depends upon the basic tenets of linearity of quantum theory and the invariance of dynamics under coordinate transformations.
+We have drawn attention to the fact that the choice of labeling configurations of physics systems, even when it involves the notion of superposition or entanglement and the systems are sources of gravitational field, is not fundamental but rather merely conventional.
+So long as the involved states are related by a coordinate transformation their associated semiclassical metrics by definition also map to one another.
+Consequently any such scenario can be mapped to a scenario in which the metric is fixed and classical, while the states and measurements of remaining DoFs are appropriately modified.
+While such a resulting scenario in general may not appear natural, our point is that it gives rise to the possibility of making equivalent predictions.
+Our approach is complementary to recent work in the field of QRFs, as it does not require considering additioanl degrees of freedom of the reference frames, as the linearity of quantum theory and the representation of symmetries via unitary operators is sufficient for the results.